TMDX30/Sphere/README.md

 ## Server

 Because Framework7 uses Ajax for navigation between pages you will need a server.
-So to make it work you should put dist folder (or Kitchen Sink) on a server.
-Or, as an option, you may use Gulp's server.
+You may use Gulp's server.
 Just run:

 ```
 $ gulp server